Matt Brash (baseball): Seattle Mariners

 Brash started 2023 slowly, blowing three saves and picking up two losses in his first 11 games.
 His performance improved, with only two blown saves and two losses the rest of the season.
 He earned his first MLB save on April 30, pitching a scoreless 10th inning against the Blue Jays.
 He led the American League by pitching in 78 games in 2023.
 He had a 9—4 record with 4 saves and a 3.06 ERA, getting 107 strikeouts in 70 2/3 innings.

 Brash did not pitch for the Mariners in 2024.
 He began the season on the injured list with right elbow inflammation and underwent Tommy John surgery on May 8, ending his season and likely delaying the start of his 2025 season.

+Brash made 20 appearances for Seattle in 2026, logging a 3–0 record and 0.54 ERA with 15 strikeouts across 16 2/3 innings pitched.
+On June 10, 2026, Brash was placed on the injured list due to a right lat strain.
+He was transferred to the 60-day injured list on August 21.
+On September 4, Brash was shut down for the remainder of the season due to inflammation in his injured lat muscle.

 International career

 Brash is on the roster for the Canadian national baseball team.
 He pitched once in the 2023 World Baseball Classic, striking out all three Great Britain batters he faced to finish an 18–8 win.